code4lib/shortimer/README.md

 1. `pip install -r requirements.pip`
 1. `cp settings.py.template settings.py`
-1. in order for people to login with their github, facebook, twitter, linkedin credentials you'll need to create applications on those sites, and fill in oauth keys in your settings.py.
+1. in order for people to login with their github, facebook, twitter, linkedin credentials you will need to create applications on those sites, and fill in oauth keys in your settings.py.
 For development you can probably get by with just one login provider.
 1. `python manage.py syncdb --migrate`
 1. `python manage.py loaddata subjects_keywords`
 1. fetch and load the code4lib email archive `python manage.py load_mboxes`